 Art is a shared experience.

 During COVID, when many public events were postponed or cancelled, public art and performances in open spaces provided rare cultural moments for us to safely come together and stay connected with our friends and neighbors.
-The arts prevailed in these difficult times as intimate strategies for managing stress, catalyzing communities, building resilience and expressing one’s voice.
+The arts still prevail as intimate strategies for managing stress, catalyzing communities, building resilience and expressing one’s voice.

 Learn more about art in our communities.